veeambestpractise/best-practices-guide/resource_planning/interaction_with_vsphere.md

 -   **Watch for low disk space warnings.**
     Veeam Backup & Replication warns you when there is not enough space for snapshots.
-The default threshold value for production datastores is 10 GB.
+The default threshold value for production datastores is 10% .
 Keep in mind that you must increase this value significantly if using very large datastores (up to 62 TB).
     You can increase the warning threshold in the backup server options, of the Veeam Backup & Replication UI.